Amarillo, Texas: Economy

-Culture
+Arts and culture

-Amarillo has a number of natural attractions near the city.
+Several natural attractions are near the city.
 The Palo Duro Canyon State Park is the United States' second largest canyon system, after the Grand Canyon and is located south of Amarillo.
 The canyon is a prominent mountain biking destination and hosts the annual 50-mile Palo Duro Canyon Trail Run.
 Palo Duro has a distinct hoodoo that resembles a lighthouse.
 Another natural landmark near the city, the Alibates Flint Quarries National Monument is located 30 mi north of Amarillo.
-It is once known as the site for prehistoric inhabitants to obtain flint in order to make tools and weapons.
-About 100 mi southeast of Amarillo in Briscoe County is Caprock Canyons State Park and Trailway, the state park is the home of the official Texas State Bison Herd, who were captured and taken care of by cattle rancher Charles Goodnight.
+It had been the site for prehistoric inhabitants to obtain flint in order to make tools and weapons.
+About 100 mi southeast of Amarillo in Briscoe County is Caprock Canyons State Park and Trailway, the state park is the home of the official Texas State Bison Herd captured and taken care of by cattle rancher Charles Goodnight.

 Local millionaire Stanley Marsh 3 funded many public art projects in the city including the Cadillac Ranch, located west of Amarillo on Interstate 40, a monument of painted Cadillac automobiles that were dug into the ground head first.
 Marsh also participated in an ongoing art project called the Dynamite Museum, which consists of thousands of mock traffic signs.
 These signs, bearing messages such as "Road does not end" or displaying a random picture, are scattered throughout the city of Amarillo.
-Besides these works, one can find close to the city the final earthwork of Robert Smithson (and another commission by Marsh), Amarillo Ramp.
+Besides these works, close to the city is the final earthwork of Robert Smithson (and another commission by Marsh), Amarillo Ramp.

 The city has events and attractions honoring the cowboy and Texas culture.
 During the third week of September, the Tri-State Fair & Rodeo brings participants mostly from Oklahoma, New Mexico and Texas to Amarillo since 1921.
 On the Tri-State Exposition grounds, the Amarillo National Center is a special events center for events ranging from national equestrian competitions to motor sports and rodeos.
 The World Championship Ranch Rodeo sponsored by the Working Ranch Cowboys Association is held every November in the Amarillo Civic Center.
 The Amarillo Livestock Auction on Bull Road holds a free-to-the-public cattle auction on Tuesdays.
 Now located on Interstate 40, The Big Texan Steak Ranch is famous by offering visitors a free 72 ounce (2 kg) beef steak if it (and its accompanying dinner) is eaten in under an hour.